flame-code/FLAME/docs/01_flame.rst

-FLAME is a software package to perform a wide range of atomistic simulations for exploring the potential energy surfaces (PES) of complex condensed matter systems.
+FLAME -- a library of atomistic modeling environments -- is a software package to perform a wide range of atomistic simulations for exploring the potential energy surfaces (PES) of complex condensed matter systems.
-The range of methods includes molecular dynamics simulations to sample free energy landscapes, saddle point searches to identify transition states, and gradient relaxations to find dynamically stable geometries.
+Available methods includes molecular dynamics simulations to sample free energy landscapes, saddle point searches to identify transition states, and gradient relaxations to find dynamically stable geometries.
 In addition to such common tasks, FLAME implements a structure prediction algorithm